git/git.github.io/rev_news/drafts/edition-101.md

   (and other posts).
-+ [Mastering Git Shortcuts: A Guide to Git Aliases](https://dev.to/pradumnasaraf/mastering-git-shortcuts-a-guide-to-git-aliases-324j) by Pradumna Saraf on DEV\.to - though the guide is limited to simple aliases, and do not cover forcing alias to be treated as a shell command, or tricks that one can use for advanced handling of alias parameters.
++ [Mastering Git Shortcuts: A Guide to Git Aliases](https://dev.to/pradumnasaraf/mastering-git-shortcuts-a-guide-to-git-aliases-324j) by Pradumna Saraf on DEV\.to - though the guide is limited to simple aliases, and does not cover forcing an alias to be treated as a shell command, or tricks that one can use for advanced handling of alias parameters.
 + [The Magic of Empty Git Commit](https://dev.to/pradumnasaraf/the-magic-of-empty-git-commit-1di4) by Pradumna Saraf on DEV\.to - a simple description on how to create